rolosa10/RGSpipe/README.md

 Steps to reproduce the environment:

-1. Clone the github repository of the URL in the desired path:
+1. Clone the github repository of the URL in the desired path
+2. Download both models from the URLs in models_urls.txt file and save them into models folder.
-2. Install Anaconda for Windows10 from: https://www.anaconda.com/products/individual
+3. Install Anaconda for Windows10 from: https://www.anaconda.com/products/individual
-3. Open Anaconda Prompt (Anaconda3), go to the path where the github repo has been cloned and run the following commands:
+4. Open Anaconda Prompt (Anaconda3), go to the path where the github repo has been cloned and run the following commands:
     <pre><code>
     conda create --name [name_environment] python==3.7.0
     conda activate [name_environment]
     pip install -r requirements.txt
     </code></pre>

 RGSpipe CPU&GPU: